Cost of Living Rebate for Households

 Eligible embedded network customers will receive the $300 rebate as a lump sum credit.
 Customers don't need to apply.
 Your embedded network operator will lodge a claim with their retailer on your behalf using Form 538 from the Queensland Government concessions page.

-Look for the 'Australian Government Energy Price Relief Plan Rebate' on your bill.
+Look for the 'Australian Government Energy Price Relief Plan Rebate' or similar on your bill.

 More information is available on the Australian Government web page.